 Length of the petticoat should be to the anklebone (any longer and it is hard to dance and hides the dancer's feet).
 Several petticoats may be worn at one time.
 These do not have to be the same color, in fact petticoats in different colors can look very nice.
 It also looks nice for the top petticoat to be pulled up to reveal the under one.
 The top petticoat may be open up the front as well to show the under petticoat.
 It is very proper for a petticoat to have a pocket.

-We prefer that a solid color fabric be used for the petticoat (i.e. not tartan).
+We prefer that a solid color fabric be used for the petticoat, as tartan is used in the arisaid.

 Bodice